Torsion in the full orbifold K-theory of abelian symplectic quotients: Semilocally Delzant spaces

 Let $T' \subset T$ be the $2$-dimensional connected subtorus of $T$ corresponding to the $2$-plane spanned by the roots $\{\pm L_1, \pm L_2\}$, with corresponding projection $\pi_{T'}: \t^* \to \Lie(T')^*$.
 We wish to compute $\okf$ of the symplectic quotient ${\mathcal O}_{\lambda} \mod T'$.
 The preimage \(\pi_{T'}^{-1}(\eta) \cap \Delta\) in \(\Delta = \Phi({\mathcal O}_{\lambda})\) of a generic regular value $\eta \in \Lie(T')^*$ is depicted as the thick interval in Figure~\ref{fig:typeB3-xray}.

 We wish now to show that the full orbifold $K$-theory of the quotient ${\mathcal O}_{\lambda} \mod T'$ is free of additive torsion by using Theorem~\ref{theorem:semilocal}.
 There are several ways to proceed.
-The first method, which depends on Remark~\ref{remark:Zsemilocal}, is to simply observe that the full level set $Z$ is semilocally Delzant, owing to the fact that it lies entirely in the single open Bruhat cell $U_p$ centered at the $T$-fixed point $p$ corresponding to the root $L_1 = \alpha_1 + \alpha_2 + \alpha_3$, and the $T$-action and corresponding moment map $\Phi$ restricted to this Bruhat cell may be identified with that of a linear $T$-action on $\C^5$ with weights $\{-L_1, -L_1 \pm L_2, -L_1 \pm L_3\}$ on the coordinates.
+The first method, which depends on Remark~\ref{remark:Zsemilocal}, is to observe that the full level set $Z$ is semilocally Delzant.
+In this case, we may apply \cite[Proposition~2.8]{KarTol} to see that the thick vertical line in Figure~\ref{fig:typeB3-xray} lies in an equivariant Darboux neighborhood of the $T$-fixed point $p$ corresponding to the root $L_1 = \alpha_1 + \alpha_2 + \alpha_3$.
+The $T$-action and corresponding moment map $\Phi$ restricted to this neighborhood may be identified with that of a linear $T$-action on $\C^5$ with weights $\{-L_1, -L_1 \pm L_2, -L_1 \pm L_3\}$ on the coordinates.
 The $T'$-action is the restriction of this linear $T$-action, hence $Z$ is semilocally Delzant with respect to $T'$.
 By Remark~\ref{remark:Zsemilocal} we may immediately apply Theorem~\ref{theorem:semilocal}, as desired.

 In order to illustrate the concrete, straightforward nature of our method of computation, for this example we also briefly sketch the explicit analysis of each of the components of $\Crit(f)$ for appropriate $f = \Phi^\xi \vert_Z$.
 Analysis of $\Crit(f \vert_{Z^t})$, for $t \neq 1$, would of course be similar.
 We begin by choosing $\xi$ generic such that $\Crit(f)$ consists of the three components schematically indicated in Figure~\ref{fig:typeB3-xray}.